Justin Bijlow

-Justin Bijlow (/nl/; born 22 January 1998) is a Dutch professional footballer who plays as a goalkeeper for Eredivisie club Feyenoord and the Netherlands national team.
+Justin Bijlow (/nl/; born 22 January 1998) is a Dutch professional footballer who plays as a goalkeeper for Serie A club Genoa and the Netherlands national team.

-Bijlow started his career at Feyenoord, where he signed his first professional contract in February 2015 and made his debut in August 2017.
+Bijlow went through the academy of Feyenoord, where he signed his first professional contract in February 2015 and made his debut in August 2017.
 With Feyenoord, he won the Eredivisie twice, the KNVB Cup twice and the Johan Cruyff Shield three times.
 In 2022, he captained Feyenoord in the UEFA Europa Conference League final.
 However, he suffered multiple injuries.
+In January 2026, Bijlow signed for Genoa.

 Having played for multiple national youth teams, Bijlow made his debut for the Netherlands national team in September 2021.
-He was later included in their squad for the 2022 FIFA World Cup, UEFA Euro 2024 and the 2023 UEFA Nations League Finals.
+He was later included in their squad for the 2022 FIFA World Cup, UEFA Euro 2024 and the 2023 UEFA Nations League Finals, and has earned 8 caps.